DHTMLX/docs-suite/docs/tabbar/api/tabbar_tabautowidth_config.md

 # tabAutoWidth

-@short: defines whether the width of tabs is automatically adjusted to the width of the tabbar container
+@short: Optional.
+Defines whether the width of tabs is automatically adjusted to the width of the tabbar container

 @signature: {'tabAutoWidth?: boolean;'}